gitzero728/240705-Scraping-about-remoterocketship/README.md

 7. **Contributing**: Encourages contributions and provides guidelines.
 8. **License**: Specifies the project's license.
 9. **Acknowledgements**: Credits the libraries used in the script.

-To include the GIF in the README, ensure the GIF file (`Scraping_about_remoterocketship.gif`) is placed in the root directory of your repository.
-The GIF will visually demonstrate the script's functionality to the users, making the README more engaging.